houdini68/testing-java/README.md

 120 tests
 -
-mvn clean install on Java 8 -> OK

-mvn clean install on Java 17-> KO
+Tested on Java 22
-(I have to look into this)
+More modern version has to be delived